 Queen is passionate about helping parties gain mutual understanding while reconciling their interests.
-She brings to this process her sunny optimism and a novel perspective born from a deep degree of empathy.
+She brings to In-Accord her sunny optimism and a novel perspective born from a deep degree of empathy.
 Her philosophy is that an equity tide lifts all boats.
 To that end, Queen is skilled in mediation, cross-cultural communication, negotiation, facilitation, and training.

 Queen is an experienced educator who has worked with students of varied backgrounds while facilitating classes on the topics of Sociology of Conflict and the Sociology of Conflict, War and Terrorism, among others.

 As a lifelong learner, Queen holds a MA in International Peace and Conflict Resolution and a certificate in Global Arbitration Practice and Law.
 She is currently scheduled to add to her toolbox with Restorative Justice Dialogue Training in September, 2022 and, in January, 2023, a trip to Israel for a course on Conflict Resolution from the Perspective of Religious Traditions.

 Queen anticipates receiving her JD from Lewis and Clark in February, 2023.
 As a law clerk, Queen has helped clients to find solutions in eviction, housing, bankruptcy, employment, and immigration matters.